Smart EQ ForFour (2017-2019) interior and comfort

 Equipment, options and accessories

-The EQ ForFour is remarkably well equipped, particularly when you take its diminutive size into account.
+The EQ ForFour was remarkably well equipped, particularly when you take its diminutive size into account.
 Not only is there the remote control central locking, electric windows, cruise control and air-conditioning that we take for granted these days, but also heated front seats, 15-inch alloy wheels, autonomous emergency braking (AEB), a seven-inch touchscreen infotainment system, rear parking sensors and a panoramic roof with manual front and rear blinds.

 Infotainment, apps & sat nav